Your Guide to Brand Ambassadors in 2024

 Now, for the big question: should follower count matter?
 Based on Dash Hudson’s research, nano-influencers receive 192% higher effectiveness rates and 213% higher engagement rates than micro-influencers.
 This is very important: don’t judge a creator by their follower count.
 Nano-influencers excel at meaningful interaction with their followers.
 This means greater influence and a higher likelihood of driving loyalty.

-For a deeper dive into key creator trends for 2024, including more on cultivating a roster of brand ambassadors, check out Dash Hudson’s Social Media Entertainment in a Cross-Channel Landscape report.
+For a deeper dive into key creator trends for 2024, including more on cultivating a roster of brand ambassadors, check out Dash Hudson’s Social Media Trends Report.

 Tips To Manage Brand Ambassadors With Dash Hudson